GabrielSCabrera/Termighty/HANDBOOK.md

 #### \_\_sub\_\_(color)

-Return a 'Color' instance whose RGB values comprise of the sum of two other instances.
+Return a *Color* instance whose RGB values comprise of the sum of two other instances.
 RGB values below 0 are set to 0.

     >>> red = tm.Color.palette('red')
     >>> purple = tm.Color.palette('purple')